AnshuSharma1/house_price_prediction/README.md

 # House Price Prediction

-Goal - The objective is to predict prices for a house given its features using liner regression and sequential learning
+The objective is to predict prices for a house given its features using linear regression and sequential learning

 * Used Flask for prediction API
 * Redis to store model data and scalers